High School Equivalency Examination

 *Homeschoolers described as “released or excused from compulsory attendance” are religiously exempt students.
 Parents must provide documentation from the superintendent or his designee certifying the student is no longer under compulsory attendance according to the local school board.

-The GED includes five tests that measure the skills considered to be the outcomes of a high school education.
+The GED® includes four tests that measure the skills considered to be the outcomes of a high school education.
 The tests focus on skills and concepts and the general abilities to analyze, evaluate, and draw conclusions rather than focus on specific facts.

 Subject areas include:

-Individuals may take the full battery of tests up to three times during a calendar year to qualify for a General Educational Development Certificate.
-Test scores may be combined in accordance with GED Testing Service policy.
+Individuals may take the full battery of tests up to three times during a calendar year to qualify for a Virginia GED® Certificate.

-For information on what you should do to prepare for the GED Test and preparation programs in your area, call 877-37MYGED or 877-376-9433.
-Visit Virginia’s Race to the GED to find information about classes in your area, discover how to study by television or computer, take a practice test, or register for the test.
+For information on what you should do to prepare for the HSE preparation programs in your area, call 877-37MYGED or 877-376-9433.
+Visit Virginia’s High School Equivalency (HSE) Credential to find information about classes in your area, discover how to study, take a practice test, and register for the test.

 Testing applicants are not required to be Virginia residents.
 However, they must provide documentation of their current residence, whether in Virginia or another state.